-Childbirth Accommodation Policy for Students
+Graduate School Childbirth Accommodation Policy for Students

 The OIST Graduate University promotes diversity and supports balance in work and family life.
 The University recognizes the need to accommodate the demands on students associated with pregnancy and childbirth, and the care of a newborn child.
 The policy also recognizes the demands on partners who take significant responsibility in parenting, and supports those who become a parent by adopting, fostering, and delivery by surrogacy.
-This Childbirth Accommodation Policy for Students comprises a set of financial and academic measures designed to accommodate these needs, supporting family life during graduate studies.
+This Childbirth Accommodate these needs, supporting family life during graduate studies.